-TRAINING REQUIREMENTS Module Title Duration (hours) Frequency Provided By Required For When Using Company Confined Space Program Company Supervisors and all personnel entering a confined space and/or serving as an attendant for a Company- Confined Space Entrant/Attendant 3 Once created confined space.
+Module Title Duration (hours) Frequency Provided By Required For When Using Company Confined Space Program Company Supervisors and all personnel entering a confined space and/or serving as an attendant for a Company- Confined Space Entrant/Attendant 3 Once created confined space.
 (Only supervisors are required to complete the supervisor course.)
-Confined Space Entry Supervisor & Owner 2 Once Atmospheric testing personnel require confined space instrumentation training.
-Confined Space Entrant/Attendant Refresher Training (WBT) 1 Every 2 years Confined Space Entry Supervisor Refresher (WBT) 1 Annually When Using Company-approved Seller Confined Space Program Seller Supervisors and all personnel entering a confined space and/or serving as an attendant for a Seller- Confined Space Entrant/Attendant Training 3 Once created confined space.
+Confined Space Supervisor & Owner 2 Once required to complete the supervisor course.)
+Confined Space Refresher Training (WBT) 1 Every 2 years When Using Company-approved Seller Confined Space Program Seller Supervisors and all personnel entering a confined space and/or serving as an attendant for a Seller- Confined Space Entrant/Attendant Training 3 Once created confined space.
 (Only supervisors are required to complete the Supervisor course.)
-Confined Space Entry Supervisor Training 2 Once Atmospheric testing personnel require instrumentation training.
-Confined Space Refresher Training 1 Every 2 years 40-Hr Hazardous Waste Operations and Emergency Response (HAZWOPER) - Initial Training 40 Once, (unless no refresher taken within 3 years) Seller or Company All personnel that perform activities identified in 29 CFR 1910.120(e)(1) through (e)(3)(i) clean-up operations required by a governmental body involving hazardous substances that are conducted at uncontrolled hazardous waste sites; initial investigations of government identified sites which are conducted before the presence or absence of hazardous substances has been ascertained; corrective actions involving clean-up operations at sites covered by RCRA; voluntary clean-up operations at sites recognized as uncontrolled hazardous waste sites; emergency response operations for the release of, or substantial threats of releases of, hazardous substances without regard to the location of the hazard.
+Confined Space Supervisor Training 2 Once Confined Space Refresher Training 1 Every 2 years 40-Hr Hazardous Waste Operations and Emergency Response (HAZWOPER) - Initial Training 40 Once, (unless no refresher taken within 3 years) Seller or Company All personnel that perform activities identified in 29 CFR 1910.120(e)(1) through (e)(3)(i) clean-up operations required by a governmental body involving hazardous substances that are conducted at uncontrolled hazardous waste sites; initial investigations of government identified sites which are conducted before the presence or absence of hazardous substances has been ascertained; corrective actions involving clean-up operations at sites covered by RCRA; voluntary clean-up operations at sites recognized as uncontrolled hazardous waste sites; emergency response operations for the release of, or substantial threats of releases of, hazardous substances without regard to the location of the hazard.
 24-Hr Hazardous Waste Operations and Emergency Response (HAZWOPER) - Initial Training 24 Once, (unless no refresher taken within 3 years) Seller or Company RCRA workers directly involved in hazardous waste operations conducted at treatment, storage, and disposal facilities regulated by 40 CFR 264, 40 CFR 265, and 29 CFR 1910.120(p) in RCRA Permitted areas.
-8-Hr HAZWOPER Annual Refresher - Classroom Training 8 Annually Seller or Company Personnel that perform HAZWOPER activities outlined in 29 CFR 1910.120 (e) or (p) require eight (8) hours of annual refresher training.
-HAZWOPER Three (3)-Day Field Experience Verification (After a person completes three (3) days of supervised field work, it is documented on the Company web training page) 24 Unlimited Company - Documented on web training page Personnel required to have 40-Hr HAZWOPER training must also document three (3) days of supervised field experience on the HAZWOPER site before they are allowed to work on their own.
-HAZWOPER One (1)-Day Field Experience Verification (After a person completes one (1) day of supervised field work, it is documented on the Company web training page (WBT)) 8 Unlimited Company - Documented on web training page Personnel required to have 24-Hr HAZWOPER training must also document one (1) day of supervised field experience on the HAZWOPER site before they are allowed to work on their own.
+8-Hr HAZWOPER Annual Refresher - Classroom Training 8 Annually Seller or Company Personnel that perform HAZWOPER activities outlined in 29 CFR 1910.120 (e) or (p) require 8 (eight) hours of annual refresher training.
+HAZWOPER 3-Day Field Experience Verification (After a person completes three days of supervised field work, it is documented on the Company web training page) 24 Unlimited Company - Documented on web training page Personnel required to have 40-Hr HAZWOPER training must also document three days of supervised field experience on the HAZWOPER site before they are allowed to work on their own.
+HAZWOPER 1-Day Field Experience Verification (After a person completes one day of supervised field work, it is documented on the Company web training page) 8 Unlimited Company - Documented on web training page Personnel required to have 24-Hr HAZWOPER training must also document one day of supervised field experience on the HAZWOPER site before they are allowed to work on their own.
 Mercury General Awareness Training 0.5 Once Company Personnel who actually work with or handle mercury as part of their job.
-Respirable Crystalline Silica Awareness (WBT) 0.5 Annually Company Personnel that work with respirable crystalline silica in accordance with 29 CFR 1926.1153, or 29 CFR 1910.1053.
+Respirable Crystalline Silica Awareness (WBT) 0.5 Once Company Personnel that work with respirable crystalline silica in accordance with 29 CFR 1926.1153, or 29 CFR 1910.1053.